cmwetherell/cmwetherell.github.io/docs/tournaments/2023-Tata-Steel-Masters-Chess-Tournament/index.md

 {: .field .narrow}
 <br>

 *Note: an earlier version of this article pegged Carlsen's initial winning chances at 52.2%.
 I found a bug in my code that turned the torunament into a double round robin.
-A longer torunament would favor Carlsen, so his chances dropped to 40%.*
+A longer tournament would favor Carlsen, so his chances dropped to 40%.*

 [wiki]: https://en.wikipedia.org/wiki/Candidates_Tournament_2022